lucasalzonekubernetes/booksApi/README.md

 - `-d`: Esecuzione del container in modalità `detach` (background)
 - `-p`: Mappa le porte tra HOST e container (es.: 8080:3000 fa puntare la porta host 8080 sulla porta 3000 del contenitore)

+When we want to stop container we can use command `docker container <name of container> stop`

+> NOTE: to show list of container running we can use command `docker ps`